yegor256/blog/_drafts/_speech.md

 **Have Fun**.
 You have to enjoy it.
 I know it's stressful, but you have to find a way to relax and fool around a little bit.
-Sometimes I catch a sight of a smiling cute lady in the eigth row and smile back.
+Sometimes I catch a sight of a smiling cute lady in the eighth row and smile back.
 Sometimes the clicker doesn't work and I switch slides [with my feet](https://www.youtube.com/watch?v=Rip_04Bv3Jk).
 Sometimes I just fool around.